Trismegiste/you-are-not-solid-when/ISP/README.md

 ![ISP](./everywhere.jpg)

-**Objects are socially akward**, they don't want attachment to many people and they don't want to deeply know their friends.
+**Objects are socially awkward**, they don't want attachment to many people and they don't want to deeply know their friends.
 Just the bare minimum to follow the contract they need, everything else does not concern them.